ushnuel/spicyStore/README.md

 # spicyStore
-Buy all type of seasoning here
+Buy all types of seasonings here